-CalTrans plans to continue cutting trees this week and will cut hundreds more native trees from the creek corridor throughout the canyon and build nearly two miles of cement retaining walls adjacent to Alameda Creek as part of an \$80 million Niles Canyon "safety improvement" project the agency claims is necessary to improve highway and bicycle safety.

-However, state safety statistics show that Niles Canyon does not have a relatively high accident rate and, in fact, is below the state average.
-Those opposed to the project are convinced that the project may actually increase traffic fatalities by allowing cars to travel at higher speeds through the canyon.

-The City Council of Fremont voted earlier this month to advocate banning large trucks from Niles Canyon, since trucks cause a disproportionate number of traffic accidents (38%) in the canyon and most of the fatal accidents.
+CalTrans plans to continue cutting trees this week and will cut hundreds more native trees from the creek corridor throughout the canyon and build nearly two miles of obtrusive cement retaining walls adjacent to Alameda Creek as part of an \$80 million Niles Canyon "safety improvement" project the agency claims is necessary to improve highway and bicycle safety.
+However, state safety statistics show that Niles Canyon does not have a relatively high accident rate and in fact is below the state average.
+The project may actually increase traffic fatalities by allowing cars to travel at higher speeds through the canyon.
+The City of Fremont voted earlier this month to pursue banning large trucks from Niles Canyon, since trucks cause a disproportionate number of traffic accidents (38%) in the canyon and most of the fatal accidents.
 Trucks often use the canyon to avoid the truck scales on Highway 680, contributing to unsafe truck traffic.